eclipse-tractusx/bpdm/INSTALL.md

 The file `application-cdq.properties` enables and configures the connection to a remote [CDQ API](https://www.apimatic.io/apidocs/data-exchange/v/4_0#/rest/getting-startedfrom) which the application can import business partner records.
 Depending on whether this component is enabled, the application offers endpoints to import records from and to export Business Partner Numbers to CDQ.
-When enabled the application requires the environment variable `BPDM_CDQ_KEY` to contain an API key with necessary privileges for accessing the specified storage.
+When enabled the application requires the environment variable `BPDM_SAAS_KEY` to contain an API key with necessary privileges for accessing the specified storage.
-Further, you need to provide a CDQ storage ID (`BPDM_CDQ_STORAGE`) and datasource ID `BPDM_CDQ_DATASOURCE` from where the records should be imported by the application.
+Further, you need to provide a CDQ storage ID (`BPDM_SAAS_STORAGE`) and datasource ID `BPDM_SAAS_DATASOURCE` from where the records should be imported by the application.

 ### Helm Deployment